- U.S. District Court, Northern District of Illinois (Trial Bar)

-- Successfully represented a shareholder who had been frozen out by his fifty percent partner, forcing a fair split of assets and business between partners, and also obtained attorneys’ fees for client.\
+- Successfully represented a shareholder who had been frozen out by his fifty percent partner, forcing a fair split of assets and business between partners and also recovered attorneys’ fees for client.

 - Obtained preliminary and permanent injunctive relief against a medical practice partner caught clandestinely soliciting patients before departing for another practice; negotiated division of all practice assets favorably for client.

-- Successful arbitration of all claims of our client, a joint-venture partner, involving millions in damages.
-After a weeklong trial, arbitrators awarded our client all relief requested.
+- Successful arbitration of all claims of our client, a joint-venture partner, involving millions of dollars in damages.
+After a week-long hearing, arbitrators awarded the client all relief requested.

 - Represented an original shareholder marginalized by partners prior to their selling the business to a larger entity.
-Employing dissenter’s rights and obtaining an independent valuation of the client’s net worth, we re-engineered the transaction to result in a satisfactory buyout for client as well as waiver of non-competition covenants for his future operations and other non-monetary benefits.
+Employing dissenter’s rights and obtaining an independent valuation of the client’s net worth, we re-engineered the transaction to result in a more-than satisfactory buyout for client as well as waiver of non-competition covenants for his future operations and other non-monetary benefits.

 - Obtained a multimillion-dollar judgment against and removal of a key man partner attempting to defraud his shareholder partner in a closely held business.

-- Successfully resolved an arbitration between former venture partners in multimillion-dollar vacation property ownership/management venture, resulting in a confidential settlement of disputes involving LLC, corporate and equitable accounting, and other legalities, while avoiding disclosure of client’s sensitive financial information.
+- Successfully resolved in arbitration dispute between former venture partners in multimillion-dollar vacation property ownership/management venture, resulting in a confidential settlement of disputes involving LLC, corporate and equitable accounting, and other legalities, while avoiding disclosure of client’s sensitive financial information.

 - Successfully mediated between various corporate partners in a complex structure of more than a dozen interrelated entities, arising out of claims of one partner’s breach of fiduciary duty.
 After proving no breach or any other wrongdoing, following significant discovery and depositions, mediation exonerated the accused partner and allowed recovery of significant costs incurred.

 - In a bitter, ongoing shareholder/partnership dispute between two siblings, successfully defeated a motion to appoint a receiver to take control of the key operating business and structured the litigation to effect a successful resolution of the dispute tied to the underlying corporate entity.

 - Successfully restructured an LLC involving two corporate partners (one a subsidiary of a group of consolidated business corporations), arising from poor accounting advice.
 A successful suit against the accountants for professional negligence and a restructuring achieved the resolution of significant tax ramifications for both the restructured entity and the controlled group of related businesses.